 Not longer a niche meal, brunch is served at both restaurants and cafes throughout the city.
 We ate brunch with benefits (i.e. specialty coffee) at Eska and Etapa in the Karlín neighborhood.

 Summer days get hot in Prague despite the city’s seemingly temperate location.
-Heck, it even got balmy during our most recent visit in May.
+Heck, it even got balmy during our visit in May.
 When temperature hits their daily peak, it’s time for ice cream.
 Or, even better, gelato.

 Prague has several gelato shops that provide respite from the heat.
 Plus, it’s way cooler to eat artisan gelato than ice cream shoved into a trdelník.